Applications of X-ray and Neutron Scattering in Biology, Chemistry and Physics

 The student will develop a solid knowledge (i) of the basic concepts of scattering and imaging and (ii) of different experimental scattering and imaging methods and respective data analysis.

 - Be oriented on the basic physical principles for X-ray and neutron scattering and imaging

 - Be oriented on basic experimental methods used at large scale facilities

 - Understand elastic, inelastic, coherent and incoherent scattering processes

-- Be oriented in how scattering techniques can be applied to soft materials and hard condensed matter
+- Be oriented in how scattering and imaging techniques can be applied to soft materials and hard condensed matter

 - Be able to participate in experiments at large scale facilities